snapenv/snap-package-template/docs/index.md

 # 👖 SnapEnv template for Python package

-SnapEnv template for Python package is a Python package that offers:
+SnapEnv template for Python package.

+It was created having in mind SnapEnv people and what the most common use-cases would be.
+Following its structure you'll get into developing your next FastAPI server in no time!

 - a configuration module made using pydantic-settings
 - a handful of Pydantic schemas to make your life as a programmer easier